jotamunz/DataStructures-RestaurantSimulation/README.md

+# Instituto Tecnológico de Costa Rica
-ITCR Estructuras de Datos
+## Estructuras de Datos
 II Semestre 2019
 Proyecto #1

-Jose Pablo Munoz & Alejandro Garcia
+A simulation of a restaurant using multithreading in C++ with Qt